 Interestingly, Michelangelo used to spend months in selecting marble blocks for his works.

 On a part of the Sistine Chapel's ceiling is The Creation of Adam, a fresco painting by Michelangelo.
 It was created around 1511-1512.
 It shows God breathing life into Adam, which is a depiction of the Biblical creation narrative from the Book of Genesis.
 Its fame as a piece of art is almost unparalleled and it is among the most replicated paintings of all time.
 Starting in 1508, the painting took almost 4 years to complete.

 Historical records reveal that Michelangelo had discontinued his work in the field of art from 1527 to 1529 in order to defend the Republic of Florence.

 The fresco of The Last Judgment was another renowned work of Michelangelo.
 Pope Clement VII commissioned him for this work, which he worked on from 1534 to 1541.
-St. Bartholomew who is shown displaying his peeled skin in The Last Judgment, is actually Michelangelo's self-portrait.
+St. Bartholomew who, is shown displaying his peeled skin in The Last Judgment, is actually a Michelangelo's self-portrait.
 This may be seen as a depiction of the negative feelings the artist had for being commissioned for this work.

 Michelangelo's architectural works include the facade for Brunelleschi's Church of San Lorenzo in Florence (unfinished), design of the Medici Chapel, and the tombs of Giuliano and Lorenzo Medici, and design of the entrance and staircase for the Laurentian Library.
 The ovoid design for the pavement of the Campidoglio is also Michelangelo's.